Handy information to keep your HVAC unit in good working order.

 - The regulator on the return line does exactly that, control the water through the condenser to control the head pressure.
 Each unit is built, designed and shipped with its own hose kit, which includes a regulator and strainer, but there are after market controls available.

-- Removing the regulator would cause an imbalance on the unit in both heating and cooling.
+- According to the local building plumbers, removing the regulator would cause an imbalance on the unit in both heating and cooling.
 However, there are head pressure controls on the market that do the same thing, but they connect not only on the water side but also on the refrigerant side.
 If you need professional help, LAVERGNE’S PLUMBING & HEATING offers an amazing option.

 To get further tips and information, get to know about the HVAC System Inspection | Motor and Condenser | Duct Work Leaks | Refrigerant Levels